 Please Note: It will be very important that you do the assigned readings in this class.
-While specific people and events will be covered in some degree by lecture videos, much of the in-class material will focus on specific elements and events.
+While specific people and events will be covered in some degree by videos and/or other assigned readings, much of the in-class material will focus on specific elements and events.
 This means that you will need to rely a good deal on the required texts for a clear understanding of the narrative surrounding these events.